serhan-yilmaz/PrinciplesGuide/README.md

 - Learn to be content with what you have.
   - Limit wants.
 Wants have no end if left unbounded, since it is human desire to always want more.
 Aim to understand why do you want what you want.
 What do you truly desire?
   - This doesn't mean don't be ambitious.
+Quite the contrary.
 Exercise actions you deem appropriate, but leave out the rest.
 Don't mull over what could or should have happened.
   - Don't compare yourself with others.
 Comparison is a thief of joy.
 - Be cautiously optimistic.
   - Appreciate the good in your life.
 See the glass [half full](https://en.wikipedia.org/wiki/Is_the_glass_half_empty_or_half_full%3F).